jjdevcha/TIL/ReactJs/contextAPI.md

 * You can use `static contextType = Context` to use `Context` easily (But it can only be used in Class components)<br>
 * You can use `useContext()` in Functional components

+### Context limitations
+- React Context is not optimized for high frequency changes
+- React Context also shouldn't be used to replace ALL component communications and props